Cyber Security Articles & News

-Common Hacking Techniques in 2022 and Predictions for 2023
+Common Hacking Techniques in 2023 and Predictions for 2024

-Hacking techniques are ever-evolving, and it’s important to keep up with new threats.
-Threat actors are usually after two things from your business: data or money.
-Usually, they’re motivated by both, as uncovering a wealth of data can help them to cash in at the detriment of your business.
+Threat actors are typically after two things from your business: data or money.
+Usually, they’re motivated by both, as data can help them cash in at the expense of your business.
+In fact, in 2023, cyber attacks are estimated to amount to $8 trillion in total costs.

-1. Social Engineering & Phishing
+1. Social Engineering and Phishing

 Social engineering is an attempt to get a potential victim — often someone who works for a targeted organization — to share personal information, usually by impersonating a trusted source.